 High Availability Support Program

 Critical peripherals must also be fault-tolerant.
-The capability of the Windows Server to support the quality and features of peripherals is no different than in the UNIX environments However, if extra high availability equipment or facilities are required, the ability to justify them is improved when system purchase costs are significantly lower, as they are with the Windows Server System.
+In the enterprise-level systems of major hardware vendors, there is no difference between the quality and features of peripherals in the Windows Server and mainframe environments.
+If extra high availability equipment or facilities are required, the ability to justify them is improved when system purchase costs are significantly lower, as they are with the Windows Server System.

 For more information on Windows Server 2003, refer to:

 Server farms are a result of the separation of DASD from the control of the central processor in the mainframe environment, making storage a network resource instead of a processor resource.
 Windows Storage Server provides a parallel, but more versatile, solution for the Windows Server System.

 Windows Storage Server is a dedicated file server software that provides reliable and highly available Network Attached Storage (NAS) capabilities.
 The Windows Storage Server simplifies storing and managing data, making it available to local and remote users as necessary.
 It protects important files from loss, disaster, or unauthorized access.
 Windows Storage Server includes advanced availability features such as point-in-time data copies, replication, and server clustering.